emiliakoerner/low_complexity_project/lib/README.md

-# README for library scripts constants.py and load_organisms.py
+# README for library scripts constants.py, load_organisms.py and goO_constants

 - constants.py: Defines all necessary paths for running the scripts in this repository.
 Paths to files in this repository are defined relatively to the current working Directory.
 Do not Change the structure of this repository or define the paths manually in this script.